Slavko Dedić: Refereeing

 At the end of 2014, Slavko Dedić gained status of chess referee by Chess Federation of Montenegro.
 His debut as a referee occurred in June 2016, at "7th October" blitz tournament in Podgorica.

-In his last match Dedic drew against Bosnian GM Vujovic Dimitrije rated 1456.
-After the match Young GM said:„This was one of the toughest games i played in a while",to which Dedic responded with „Kid is pretty good but he has a lot to learn if he wants to play at my level".
+In his last match Dedic drew against Bosnian GM Vujovic Dimitrije rated 1860.
 After the match there were speculations that the Bosnian GM Vujovic Dimitrije cheated with the help of Dejan Tasev a famous Serbian FM which streams on twitch.